 Or you get very complacent and sometimes you just feel a bit relaxed, and you know what?
 It’s okay and just really get on with it.
 But for deaf drivers, they’re actually quite alert.

 You might be surprised to know that the answer is yes.
 But by hearing, it’s mainly about feeling that music.

-So you can feel that, but the answer is yes. d/Deaf people can hear music, just in a different way.
+So you can feel that, but the answer is yes. deaf people can hear music, just in a different way.

-And you’d be, again, surprised to learn that there are d/Deaf rave or d/Deaf nightclubs just for d/Deaf people but you can attend if you’re hearing.
+And you’d be, again, surprised to learn that there are deaf rave or deaf nightclubs just for deaf people but you can attend if you’re hearing.

 But the music is adjusted a little bit to make it more bass, have more bass so you can feel that even more.

 And they dance the night away.
-So yes, d/Deaf people can hear.
+So yes, deaf people can hear.

 Oh, yes, the answer is yes, yes, yes.
 For me personally, I get tinnitus several times a month.
 Everyone has their own version of tinnitus on what it is.